 Motorized hair transplantation

 Motorized and Manual Hair TransplantationLike manual tools, motorized hair transplanters collect follicular units with sharp or non-sharp stapling.
 However, the hollow punch is attached to a small motor rather than a manual handle and is typically operated by a button or a foot pedal in the device.
-Depending on the motor, the staple is continuously rotated in one direction or released back and forth in opposite directions.
-When placed around a follicular unit, the rapid rotation of the motorized punch allows the hair transplant surgeon to perform rapid scalp puncture and graft separation without using hand power.

 Given these innovations, modern motorized instruments have become extremely effective and allow physicians to harvest and transplant multiple grafts (more than 700 per hour) with low transfection rates and high yields.